jessdriscoll/jessdriscoll.github.io/_posts/2002/2002-01-04-reading-log.md

 2013
 Playing For Time by Barbara Bretton

+January 02, 2014
+City of Night by John Rechy

+>It’s that limbo-time in Los Angeles arbitrarily called “spring,” merely because, technically, summer hasn't come.

 June 10, 2014
 Team of Rivals by Doris Kearns Goodwin

+>In mid-October, he replied to eleven-year-old Grace Bedell, who had recommended that he grow a beard, “for your face is so thin” and “all the ladies like whiskers.”
+After lamenting the fact that he had no daughter of his own, he wondered: “As to the whiskers, having never worn any, do you not think people would call it a piece of silly affectation if I were to begin it now?”
+Nonetheless, he proceeded to grow beard.
+(324)

 July 15, 2014
 Moby-Dick by Herman Melville